scottjparry/K8s_up_and_running/Chapter 2 - Creating and running containers/Creating and Running Containers.md

 ## Dockerfiles

+This is outdated from Version 1 of the ebook.
+Have since upgraded to version 2.
+I will come back to this at some point and review.

         A "Dockerfile" can be used to automate the creation of a Docker image.

         Example from book is below

         > FROM alpine
         >
         > MAINTAINER Kelsey Hightower <kelsey.hightower@kuar.io>
         >
         > COPY bin/kuard /kuard
         >
         > ENTRYPOINT ["/kuard"]

         The above text would be stored in a text file, typically named *Dockerfile*

         This provides instructions to add the "kuard" binary to the docker image.

         Building the docker image is done with the below command

         > docker build -t kuard-amd64:1

         This adds the image to the local docker registry, making it accessible to a single machine only.
 This image can be saved in a container registry to allow wider sharing of the image.

 ## Image Security